AndersonRayner/teensy_4.0_breakout/README.md

 # Teensy 4.0 Breakout
 Breakout Board for the Teensy 4.0.
+The connectors are designed to match the Pixhawk standard connectors, making it easy to interface with different sensors.

 Features:
 - 6 - 36 V Input